lindem/FirstContract/README.md

 After development, if all contracts are "usually satisfied", you can either still leave them in, or remove them (but then you need to handle violations yourself).

+## Example of transparency

+From the unit tests:

+    function F() {
+        this.foo = "bar";
+        return this;
+    }
+    function baz () {
+        return this.foo;
+    }
+    F.prototype.baz = c([], "S+")(baz);

+The above contract specifies no contracts for parameters, but the return value must be a nonempty string.
+The execution context `this` of the function is preserved.
+This example shows that a contract is added very easily to a function without even touching its implementation.

+## Aliases

+The easiest method of getting at a contract function is to use the `Contracts.byAlias` function:

+    var Contracts = require('firstcontract'),
+        // Contracts.TypeContracts.isString
+        isString = Contracts.byAlias("S"),
+        // Contracts.NumberContracts.positiveInteger;
+        positiveInt = Contracts.byAlias("Z+")

+The wrappers `c` and `contractify` support aliases only, for reasons of terseness.

 The aliases include (this list is growing, as I added only the most useful ones first):